daisyy125/ga-project-2-spelling/README.md

 - Add sound for pronunciation of the word.
 - Store previous word searches and allow users to created spelling list from that.

+## Contribution Guidelines

+I would love improvement feedbacks or advice on how to tackle my unsolved problems.
+In addition, if there are any bugs you've come across, you can:
+- Create an issue on the repo.
+- Submit a pull request with your proposed improvements.

+Thank you in advance!

 ## Credits
 Thank you to my wonderful GA Instructors (Hou and Jen) and GA peers for providing technical and moral support throughout!